-The Underwater Water Slide: Fly Over at TikiBad
+The Underwater Water Slide: Fly Over at Durinrell TikiBad

-The Fly Over was an underwater water slide, which is exactly how it sounds, and transported riders from one pool to another.
+Known as the Fly Over was an underwater water slide, which is exactly how it sounds, and transported riders from one pool to another using the water as propulsion.
 Built in 1994, riders dove underwater to access the slide, using gravity to transport them upwards via the Communicating Vessels Principle.
 Riders would be completely underwater for about 15-20 seconds.

-This is how I image those 15-20 seconds sounded like.
+This is how I imagine those 15-20 seconds felt like while riding the slide.

-The slide was built to drain water in five seconds or less in case a rider got stuck, but the threat that a panicked rider may inhale water still remained.
+The slide was built to drain water in five seconds or less in case a rider got stuck in the slide or had a medical emergency, but the threat that a panicked rider may inhale water before being rescued still remained.
 In spite of safety concerns however, there were never any reported incidents with the ride.